Google App Engine: Application hosting

-Google Firestore is the successor to Google Cloud Datastore and replaces GQL with a document-based query method that treats stored objects as collections of documents.

 Portability concerns

 Developers worry that the applications will not be portable from App Engine and fear being locked into the technology.
-In response, there are a number of projects to create open-source back-ends for the various proprietary/closed APIs of app engine, especially the datastore.
+In response, there are a number of projects to create open-source back-ends for the various proprietary/closed APIs of the app engine, especially the datastore.

-AppScale, CapeDwarf and TyphoonAE are a few of the open source efforts.

 AppScale automatically deploys and scales unmodified Google App Engine applications over popular public and private cloud systems and on-premises clusters.
-AppScale can run Python, Java, PHP, and Go applications on EC2, Google Compute Engine, Softlayer, Azure and other cloud vendors.
+It can run Python, Java, PHP, and Go applications on EC2, Google Compute Engine, Azure, and other cloud vendors.

-TyphoonAE can run Python App Engine applications on any cloud that support linux machines.

-Web2py web framework offers migration between SQL Databases and Google App Engine, however it doesn't support several App Engine-specific features such as transactions and namespaces.
+The Web2py web framework offers migration between SQL Databases and Google App Engine, however, it doesn't support several App Engine-specific features such as transactions and namespaces.

 Kubernetes is an open-source job control system invented by Google to abstract away the infrastructure so that open-source (e.g. Docker) containerized applications can run on many types of infrastructure, such as Amazon Web Services, Microsoft Azure, and others.
-This is one of Google's answers to the portability concern.